Anischolar/AnischolarSite/README.md

 # Tasks

-- [] Add url auth protection to limit access to some pages unauth
+- [ ] Add url auth protection to limit access to some pages unauth
-- [] URL has a wierd hash
+- [ ] URL has a wierd hash
+- [x] Importing a user class in auth provider to avoid any type for user.
+- [ ] Better define UserData to include any possible fields and avoid any in auth provider.
+- [ ] Gives blank screen with storage sevice error Perhaps removing blocking of this behaviuor

 # Issues